Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 If these milestones aren’t hitting on schedule, diagnose immediately: Is it value communication?
 Positioning weakness?
 Wrong target market?
 Fear paralysis?
 Fix the gap—don’t hope pricing magically works without a foundation.

-What to Do If You’re Already Underpriced: The 3-Stage Recovery Protocol
+What To Do If You’re Already Underpriced: The 3‑Stage Pricing Recovery Protocol

-You’ve been underpriced for 6-18 months.
-Revenue below market rate.
-Working 60 hours.
-Serving price-sensitive clients.
-How do you recover without destroying business?
+You’ve been underpriced for 6–18 months.
+Revenue sits below the real market level.
+You are working 60 hours a week and serving price‑sensitive clients.
+How do you recover without blowing up the business?

-Situation: Just realized you’re underpriced.
-Have 8-12 clients at low rates.
-Working hard, but revenue is modest.
+Situation: you’ve just realized you are underpriced.
+You have 8–12 clients on low rates.
+You are working hard, but revenue stays modest.

-Email template: “Effective [30 days from today], our pricing is adjusting to $4,200/month to reflect market value.
+“Effective [30 days from today], our pricing is adjusting to $4,200 per month to reflect market value.
 This increase reflects [X outcome you deliver].
-Your current rate of $1,800 ends on [date].
-To continue at the new rate, no action needed.
+Your current rate of 1,800 ends on [date].
+To continue at the new rate, no action is needed.
 If the new pricing doesn’t work, we understand—we can help you transition to [downsell option] or recommend alternatives.”

 The Downsell-to-Automation Option: